cloudscale-ch/ansible-collection-cloudscale/README.md

 ### Playbooks

-To use a module from cloudscale.ch collection, please reference the full namespace, collection name, and modules name that you want to use:
+To use a module from the cloudscale.ch collection, please reference the full namespace, collection name, and modules name that you want to use:

 ```yaml
 ---